How Automakers Approach Drivers With Health Conditions and Disabilities

 Despite all of these advances, it's instructive to look at an area where the automotive industry has yet to fulfill its ambitions regarding improved accessibility for those with health conditions and disabilities that prevent them from driving.

 Autonomous cars were once heralded as the dawn of a new era in transportation, especially for those unable to get behind the wheel themselves.
-Instead, years after the initial hype about self-driving technologies, there are no commercially available vehicles that can deliver true Level 5 capabilities — on the Society of Automotive Engineers' Levels of Driving Automation standards scale, Level 5 is the highest point and indicates full driving automation, while Level 0 is the lowest point and indicates no driving automation.
+Instead, years after the initial hype about self-driving technologies, there are no commercially available vehicles that can deliver true Level 5 capabilities — on the Levels of Driving Automation standards scale, Level 5 is the highest point and indicates full driving automation, while Level 0 is the lowest point and indicates no driving automation.

 Electric vehicle maker Tesla, for instance, cautions that even its feature called Autopilot requires "active driver supervision" and is not intended to make any Tesla vehicle autonomous.